emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
+## CorsFlix
+### Score: 16/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 26 english servers and 6 non eng, but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is good, feels modern and shows results as you type. ✔️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watchlists, but you can't sync them across devices. ⚠️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Looks good but is slow to load on mobile. ⚠️
+1. Site does not have a custom player. ❌

+***
+## watch.inzi
+### Score: 16/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 18 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Just a clone of Rive with less features and players. ⚠️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Has watchlists and continue watching, but you can't sync them across devices. ⚠️
+1. Has collection and search filters, but more content discoverability options would be nice. ⚠️
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does not have a custom player. ❌

+***
 ## PressPlay
 ### Score: 16/26
 1. Streams load very fast. ✔️